yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_00.md

 1. Close the Defender plans page by selecting the 'X' on the upper right of the page to go back to the Environment settings.

-### Summary
-By the end of this task, Microsoft Defender for Cloud will be fully configured to protect your subscription and resources.

 ### Review

-In this lab, you have completed:

-- Enable Microsoft Defender for Cloud
+In this lab, you have enabled Microsoft Defender for Cloud.

-### Proceed with the next lab by clicking on Next>>.
+### You have successfully completed the lab!